-Your online port portal where you can do business faster and smarter 24/7.
+The online port portal for shipping clients to do business faster and smarter 24/7.

 MyPort: platform for better services

-In MyPort you will (ultimately) find all online services and tools for customers and other relations of Port of Amsterdam.
+In MyPort you will (ultimately) find all online services and tools for shipping clients of Port of Amsterdam.
 Such as the frequently used arrival and departure tool (Arrivals) and lock planning (Lock Schedule).

 Convenient of course is that all services will be centrally located here in the future.
 Even better is that MyPort has been made suitable for single sign on.
 You only have to log in once to make use of various services.

 Services and tools in MyPort

-In the web app Arrivals you'll find information about all ship movements in the Amsterdam port.
-This web app replaces the old IamPort app.
+In the web app Arrivals you'll find indicative information about all ship movements in the Amsterdam port.